hunterdyar/IMMGuidebook/content/docs/unity/setup/installing-unity.md

 Always leave the checkbox for documentation checked.

 Once Unity is installed, we can install an IDE.

+*If you are not planning on programming in C# with Unity, you can stop here - but I still recommend reading the rest of this guide.*

 ## Integrated Development Environment (IDE)
 IDE's are very fancy text-editors.
 When we write code in Unity, all Unity really cares about is the text files that will make up our scripts.
 We can use even the most basic text-editor to write our code - notepad.exe or TextMate.
 This is a terrible idea.
 There are tons of features that IDE's provide, like line numbers, syntax highlighting, error highlighting, autocompletion, and more.
 In order for these advanced features to exist, the text editor needs to know about your code, and about the language you are programming in.
 That's where the "integrated" part of IDE comes in.